 Readers must fill out a material request form, in person or online, for each visit to the ALSC Reading Room.
-Each reader must register and present a photo ID on each day materials are consulted.
+Each reader must have an up to date registration to view materials.
 Up to five items may be requested per person per day.
 For more extensive requests, contact a staff member to discuss your needs.

 Some ALSC materials are stored on-site, but most of our materials are stored off-site at the Library Shelving Facility (LSF).